istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

       tcp: 15443
 {{< /text >}}

-The gateway for port 15443 has been pre-programmed and installed using the Istio installation step you saw earlier.
+The gateway for port 15443 has been preprogrammed and installed using the Istio installation step you saw earlier.
 Traffic entering port 15443 will ne load balanced among pods of the appropriate internal service (in this case, `bar.ns2`).